NoseferatuWKF/obsidian/technical/techonologies/graphql.md

 ## Mutations
 >While query fields are executed in parallel, mutation fields run in series, one after the other.

+>Naming mutations usually starts with a verb that describes the action, such as "add," "delete," or "create."

 basic mutation
 ```gql